 Slick Chinese restaurant Royal China is famous for its lunchtime dim sum but the signature dishes — from each of the head chefs of the brand's other locations — for dinner are just as good.

-Another Japanese-inspired option is Roka, which offers an evening menu designed around robatayaki — a specific type of grilling over hot coals.
+Another Japanese-inspired option is Roka, with an evening menu designed around robatayaki — a specific type of grilling over hot coals.
 The lamb cutlets and asparagus are a highlight.
-For a south Asian fix, Chai Ki offers seasonal dishes showcasing traditional Indian flavours, with a contemporary flourish.
-It also houses a toddy shop with a selection of the popular palm liquor.
+Across the green, Pedler is a contemporary restaurant in One Canada Square which features dishes like grilled baby squid and braised pork belly.